 |Spanish 201 with a “B” average or better in language study.
 Students must satisfy the Words and Numbers CORE requirement before participating in an overseas program.

-- IS 241: Contemporary Ecuador (4 credits):
+IS 284: Contemporary Ecuador (4 credits)

 This course explores different aspects of Ecuador through an anthropological optic.
 The main purpose is to provide students with information, conceptual tools, and methods with which to investigate and interpret their Ecuadorian experience.
 Class discussion and questions from students are very important.